Courses

 How to Do a DNS Leak Test

-First, run the test using an unprotected connection and note the results you get.
+To do an IPleak test, first, run the test using an unprotected connection and note the results you get.
 Then, connect to a VPN and compare the two results.
 If they match, you’ve probably sprung a leak.
 Here’s what that looks like in practice.

 How to Use Wireshark to Test for DNS Leaks